 The module represents different perspectives on the notion of the therapeutic relationship using the psychoanalytic concept of transference a base for appreciating the dynamics of a situation in which one person addresses another on account of some difficulty or perplexity or on account of a question.

 This module introduces Cognitive Behavioural Therapy (CBT), child art psychotherapy, infant observation and dramatherapy.
 It represents further applications of psychoanalysis in contexts such as addiction, psychosis, psychiatry, college counselling services and criminality.

 Group Analytic Psychotherapy and Family Systemic Psychotherapy are covered in this module.
 Humanistic Psychotherapy in the integrative model, Dialectical Behavioural Therapy (DBT), Constructivist Therapy, Jungian psychotherapy and solution focussed brief therapies are also introduced in this module.
 The module concludes with a presentation of the principles of Group therapy and Family therapy.

 Research and Clinical Applications Seminar

 Students will submit a 6,000 word thesis at the end of the year.
-Direction in formulating their proposal and in progressing their written work will be monitored and supported in designated seminars interspersed in the research and clinical applications seminar.
+Direction in formulating their proposal and in progressing their written work will be supported in designated seminars interspersed in the research and clinical applications seminar.
 Students will also have an individual thesis supervisor assigned to them.

 The list of contributors to the teaching of this course includes: